 - Attend orientation and all Bonner meetings

-- Currently only accepting applications from incoming freshman
+- Accepting applications from incoming freshman and rising sophomores

 - Must exhibit a dedication to service

 - Must be a student who will use campus housing